pavangk7/gcc-2.0-user-documentation/glossary.md

 - submit requests to add additional tenant account users
 - manage the tenant account users and their roles
 - manage tenant billing accounts
-- create and manage CSP account users and their console or portal roles.
+- create and manage CSP account users and their console or Portal roles.

 **Tenant Billing Admin**
 Administrator of Tenant Billing Accounts.
 Only a public officer can be a Tenant Billing Admin.
 If needed, agencies can assign a dedicated staff to manage the Tenant Account billing, they can assign a user for this role.
 The Tenant Billing Admin can create and manage tenant billing account details.